33rd Alabama Infantry Regiment: Battle of Perryville

 Private Matthews describes the action in these words:

 When the smoke finally cleared that evening, the Confederates had won a tactical victory at Perryville.
 However the approach of fresh Union forces and the increasingly untenable situation in Kentucky compelled Bragg to order a retreat.
 The 33rd and the rest of Bragg's army withdrew to Tennessee through the Cumberland Gap, leaving the Federals in possession of Kentucky for the rest of the war.

 During the Battle of Perryville, the 33rd Alabama suffered an appalling casualty rate of 82%.
 Entering the battle with 500 men, the regiment came out with only 88 fit for duty.
-Of the thirty-two men in the 33rd's Company B who fought at Perryville, two were killed on the field and nineteen more were wounded—of whom only nine would survive.
+Of the thirty-two men in the 33rd's Company B who fought at Perryville, two were killed on the field and nineteen more were wounded—of whom only nine survived.

 After the battle, Private Matthews reported that the surviving members of the regiment carried their injured comrades to field hospitals, while others removed the personal effects from the dead to return to their families in Alabama.
 He reports that though exhausted from the day's fighting, the surviving troops spent all that night carrying water to their friends, gathering straw for them to lie on, and assisting the surgeons in caring for them.
 When some of the wounded complained of being cold, their comrades covered them with their own blankets.
 Upon returning to their camp later on, the survivors discovered that their left-behind knapsacks had been plundered by persons unknown.
 According to Matthews, "few of us carried knapsacks, afterwards."

 Private Matthews reported that "for a few days after the battle, our right shoulders were quite sore from the rebound of our Enfield Rifles when firing, as they were after any prolonged firing, and some rifles kicked worse than others."
 He equally reported that due to the loss of their horses by all four regimental officers who rode them into the fight, "our regimental officers left them in the rear [thereafter], when going into battle."

 Matthews also related the account of a mortally wounded soldier named Ward who asked his "body servant" Jesse to return to Alabama and convey his final goodbye to his wife.
 Matthews emphasized that Jesse could easily have run away in the confusion and sought freedom with nearby Federal troops, but he chose to return home—entirely on his own—carrying his master's message.